U.S. investment house backs changes at Australia's scandal-hit AMP: Fairfax

-SYDNEY (Reuters) - The largest shareholder in Australia’s AMP Ltd (AMP.AX), U.S. investment house Harris Associates, supports the ouster of top executives after damaging revelations of misconduct at the wealth manager, Fairfax Media reported on Thursday.
+SYDNEY (Reuters) - The largest shareholder in Australia’s AMP Ltd, U.S. investment house Harris Associates, supports the ouster of top executives after damaging revelations of misconduct at the wealth manager, Fairfax Media reported on Thursday.

 Harris, an activist manager holding 5 percent of AMP’s shares, has watched around one quarter of the value of its investment evaporate since March as an inquiry into Australia’s financial sector found AMP had misled customers and deceived the regulator.